 For anyone who has undergone a colonoscopy, the most dreaded part is often the preparation—drinking liters of laxative solution, enduring hours of discomfort, and hoping the cleanse is thorough enough for an accurate procedure.
 But what if there were a better way?

 A study from Danbury Hospital presented at the American College of Gastroenterology (ACG) Annual Scientific Meeting has shed light on an alternative that outperforms traditional bowel prep methods: colon hydrotherapy (CHT).
+And now, emerging research reveals another compelling reason to consider this alternative—traditional bowel preps may have lasting negative effects on gut health.

 Study Findings: Hydrotherapy vs. Traditional Bowel Prep